-A national Chinese centre is hosted by Lanzhou University’s Evidence Based Medicine Center in Gansu Sheng, China.
+National Chinese centre hosted by Lanzhou University's Evidence Based Medicine Center in Gansu, China

-On October 17 a Memorandum of Understanding (MoU) was signed by Professor Yaolong Chen, who directs the Chinese GRADE centre, and Professor Kehu Yang, Director of Lanzhou University’s Evidence Based Medicine Center in China.
-In Melbourne on October 24, the same MoU was signed by Campbell's CEO Howard White and Editor in Chief Vivian Welch.
+On 17 October 2018 a memorandum of understanding (MoU) was signed by Professor Yaolong Chen, who directs the Chinese GRADE centre, and Professor Kehu Yang, Director of Lanzhou University’s Evidence Based Medicine Center in China.
+In Melbourne on 24 October, the same MoU was signed by Campbell's CEO Howard White and Editor in Chief Vivian Welch.

 The objective of the MoU is to promote academic collaboration for research, education, and community service by strengthening cooperation between the two institutions and promoting the production, dissemination and implementation of research evidence.